 – Victoria & Albert Museum – the ‘world’s largest museum of decorative arts and design’.

-– London Dungeon – fun thing to do on a rainy day bringing London history to life using actors and different rides.
+– London Dungeons – fun thing to do on a rainy day bringing London history to life using actors and different rides.
 Tickets are £24.

 – National Gallery